kwaite1021/piFrame/README.md

     Linux - run the 'piframe.sh' as './piframe.sh' from the piFrame directory on your Raspberry Pi.
 Open your local browser       at 'yourPi_IPaddress:3000'.
 The node server outputs the web page on port 3000 - remember that both the Pi and your local     PC, tablet, or phone must be on the same local address, irregardless if you are using WiFi or ethernet.
     You may find your Pi's IP address by using your modem/ router config page, or in Linux by running <a    href="https://www.raspberrypi.org/documentation/remote-access/ip-address.md"> nmap help </a>
     At this point you should see piFrame running.
+    Main files
+    piframe.html -Client html
+    package.json -list of npm packages used
+    piframe.js -Server side Node script
+    public/gpiotest -Use standalone to test your GPIO pins. public/js/piFrameControls.js -Client side javascript
+    public/Pi-startSSH.sh -after cloning move to your local machine.
+You can use this to easily get the pi address & SSH in.
 <br>
 <h3>Help on modules</h3>